mitchellbpowell/website/p/odds-and-ends.markdown

 The English name *Jimmy* must be derived from *Jim*.
 And *Jim*, in turn, is a nickname for *James*.
 In older English, James was spelled *Iames*, before "J" was invented.
 That came from the French name *Iames*.
 The *-co-* just got swallowed up in the shortening, while the *-es* is just a common way for Old French masculine words to end.
 The French name, in turn, was a shortened version of the Vulgar Latin *Iacomus*. *Iacomus*, in turn, was a modified version of *Iacobus*, as it appeared in Late Latin.
 The Latin term comes from Greek Ἰάκωβος, *Iakobos*.
 And that comes from the Hebrew יַעֲקֹב, which is pronounced something like *Yaʿakov*.

 *Yaʿakov* to "Jimmy" is a long march, but it happens little by little.

+# Life before the internet

+I was born in 1991, and am seventeen years older than my youngest brother.
+In some ways we were raised similarly, but there's one major difference.
+I first had internet access at home when I was sixteen or so, while he has never known a world without the internet present.
+I am, from his standpoint, a dinosaur.

+When I was perhaps ten, we got our first pair of computers, two Macs from 1983 which couldn't connect to the internet or display color, but which worked fine and booted up in a few seconds.
+Most importantly, they had HyperCard, which me and another brother used to learn some rudimentary programming skills.
+Later, another computer, also old and unable to connect to the internet, allowed us to start messing around with visual basic.
+Internet connections, for me, came from the library.
+At fifteen, I started a website, oriented around religious topics.
+I paid for web hosting by check.
+I made my files in HTML, first raw and later with a free WYSIWYG editor called CoffeeCup.
+Because I still didn't have the internet at home, I would take a flashdrive to a public library computer, and each time I wanted to update the website I would install a program on the library computer that could handle FTP transfers, send my HTML files off to the internet, and leave them there.

+I learned about BASIC and HTML through physical books at public libraries, and would take a bus to get there.
+To make the money that paid for the web hosting and other things, I would deliver pizza, which I did without a cell phone or GPS.
+I had a physical map of my hometown, used flashcards to memorize the locations of all the streets, and that was that.
+None of this would make any sense to people ten years younger.

 # Reading direction in English